microsoft/playwright/docs/api.md

 - `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>>

-Returns the value of the `pageFunction` invacation.
+Returns the value of the `pageFunction` invocation.

 If the function passed to the `page.evaluate` returns a [Promise], then `page.evaluate` would wait for the promise to resolve and return its value.